How To Bleach Hair Blonde: A Step-by-Step Guide for a Radiant Transformation

 Then, you can start your bleaching process:

 Step 2.
 Mix the Bleach: Follow the instructions on the bleach and developer packaging.
 Typically, mix one part bleach powder with two parts developer.
+Stir well until the mixture is smooth with no lumps.

 Step 3.
 Section Your Hair: Divide your hair into four sections using clips.
+Work in small sections for even application.

 Step 5.
 Process: Monitor the color development closely.
 Check your hair every 5-10 minutes.
 The processing time can vary based on your hair’s starting color and the desired level of lightness.
+Let the bleach sit for up to 3 hours, depending on:

 Step 6.
 Rinse: Once you achieve the desired level of lightness, rinse your hair thoroughly with lukewarm water.
 Use a mild shampoo to remove any remaining bleach.
+Do not use shampoo right after bleaching.
+Use a rich conditioner instead to help soften the hair.
+Gently pat dry with a soft towel.

 Step 7.
 Deep Condition: Apply a deep conditioning treatment to restore moisture and repair your hair.
 Leave it on for the recommended time.
+Avoid heat styling tools (straighteners, curlers) right after bleaching.

 Step 8.
 Toning (Optional): If your hair has unwanted yellow or orange tones, you can use a toner to neutralize them.
 Follow the toner instructions carefully.